27 Fun Ways to Learn a Language Quickly

 Mac Genius – Genius helps you memorize things.
 Genius organizes your information and carefully chooses questions using an intelligent “spaced repetition” method that’s based on your past performance.

-Anki – Anki is a program which makes remembering things easy that works on PC.
-It is a lot more efficient than traditional study methods, you can either greatly decrease your time spent studying, or greatly increase the amount you learn.
+Anki—Anki is a program for remembering things easily that works on PCs.
+It is a lot more efficient than traditional study methods.
+You can either greatly decrease your time spent studying or greatly increase the amount you learn.

 Google Translate (Android & IOS) – Translate text and speech between more than 60 languages